Avergrove/avergroves-learning-notes/docs/tetris/strategy_counter.md

 - It SURE would be a shame if the end of their combo had cheese in the wrong position...
     - If they fail to combo the cheese, they are now forced to downstack and play the game.
     - Therefore, start the game by sending just a bit of cheese, then start building regularly and pressuring!
-    - As always, remember that probably is on your side.
+    - As always, remember that luck probably is on your side.
 There's a 2 out of 10 chance it's a clean send into the well.
 8 out of 10 chance it's a blocked send.
+    - However.. please make sure you keep a difficult line clear ready to prevent the cheese.

 ## (Center) 4 wide
 - Your opponent will build a center 4 wide, a hybrid between sending cheese and potentially a burst on your attacks.
 In order to burst down a 4 wider, you will need to send 20 attacks at once, which isn't very doable at mid rank.
 - C4W can be considered a hybrid playstyle.
 It doesn't excel in anything in particular, but it does everything.
 Cheese, combo, burst, defense, you name it!
 - Ideally, you should try and send a bit of cheese, then start pressuring, your opponent won't be able to build height and potentially send a burst.
 - Each 4x line sent means less damage returned afterwards (they won't be able to combo as much), in other words, 4wide will effectively be a stat check to see how well you can pressure the opponent.

-- Directly pressuring is also an option.
-Remember that you have the probability advantage when sending garbage.
-    - There's a 4 out of 10 chance they get a nice clean hole
-    - There's a 7 out of 10 chance they get a blocked hole
+- Directly pressuring is not always a good idea.
+If a 4-wider sees you blasting everything at once, they will just accept everything and reset for a massive burst.

 ## Inf DS / Cheeser
 - Your opponent will send cheese.
 Over and over again.
+At the bottom of the board.
 - Your best bet is to cancel cheese using high efficiency attacks.
 Don't get cheesed!
 Even the best downstackers know cheese takes a lot of time to clear.
 - Sending clean to them will force them to send clean back to you, so don't forget to save the I-piece to no-u them.